stormpath/stormpath-documentation/source/reference.rst

     * - ``message``
       - String
       - N/A
-      - The content of the challenge message that was sent.
+      - (SMS Only) The content of the challenge message that was sent.

     * - ``account``
       - Link